 As per usual, there were some stray balloons that escaped early or released late, caught on trees branches or somehow escaped the pack but we were all there, together, in that moment.

 Even though some of us only acknowledged each other by a nod in the corridors and would brush by each other as strangers in the future, we were all there and that meant something.
 If not camaraderie, then at least acknowledgement for the company of each other in one way or another in this critical period of our lives for learning and growth.

 Finally, the bright blue and red balloons turned into flecks of light in the distance, blending into the grey sky.
 We lingered for a while, then, it began to rain.
 Without anything having to be said, we dispersed and the day quietly ended.

 As someone who finds it difficult to let things go, even as the end has been cemented by the incessant stream of holiday pictures and university acceptances I see posted on facebook, I still find myself troubled with pangs of regret for my high school years.

 Turning over memories and possibilities in my brain so much they haunt my sleep, they are much more than the classes I took or the study I didn’t do, instead, these whispers and shadows all take the form of people.

 I mean, don’t we all have the crushes that made our hearts flutter?
-We lost our voice in their presence so only their names were left, dancing on the tip of our tongue, we clamped our mouths shut to suffocate the butterflies.
-Swallowing bitter regrets because we were scared of rejection, left wondering if they had done the same?
+We lost our voice in their presence so only their names were left, dancing on the tip of our tongue but we clamped our mouths shut to suffocate the butterflies.
+All those swallowed bitter regrets because we were scared of rejection, we are left wondering what if they had done the same?